KeFx/Mark-Analysis-System/README.md

 How to run:
  - Clone the whole repo
+   - Dowload repo as zip here : [Click to Download](https://github.com/KeFx/Mark-Analysis-System/archive/refs/heads/master.zip)
+   - Unzip with your preferred unzipping tool to a preferred location
  - Run Visual Studio
  - Open the solution file (.sln) under the repo with VS
  - Run the solution by clicking the run button.